What Is an Inverse Head and Shoulders Pattern in Trading?

 *A false breakout occurs when bulls don’t have enough strength to push the price further up.

 Stop loss.
 A stop-loss order is placed below the neckline.
 However, it’s not easy to identify its size.
 If the level is too close to the resistance point, the trade can be closed early due to a short-term price pullback.
-If the level is far from the neckline, there is a risk of increased losses in case of an unsuccessful trade.
+If the level is far from the neckline, there is a risk of increased losses in case of a losing trade.

 Therefore, traders usually use a risk/reward ratio of 1:2 or 1:3, depending on the market conditions and the trading approach.